12 Best Things to Do in Krabi That Aren't Just Railay Beach

 4. Eat Your Way Through Krabi Night Market

 Friday through Sunday, the Chao Fah Pier in Krabi Town transforms into a street food paradise that puts Ao Nang's overpriced restaurants to shame.
-We're talking pad thai for 40 THB, seafood BBQ skewers from 60 THB, and fresh mango sticky rice for 50 THB.
+You're talking pad thai for 40 THB, seafood BBQ skewers from 60 THB, and fresh mango sticky rice for 50 THB.

 5. Rock Climb at Ton Sai (Even as a Beginner)

 You don't need to be Alex Honnold to climb in Krabi.
-The limestone cliffs at Railay and Ton Sai have over 700 bolted routes, and half-day beginner courses start at around 1,500 THB with all gear included.
+The limestone cliffs at Railay and Ton Sai hold over 700 bolted routes, and half-day beginner courses start at around 1,500 THB with all gear included.
 King Climbers and Basecamp Tonsai are the operators you want.

 6. Take a Longtail to Chicken Island